Five migrants drown off Greek islands, one missing

 In a separate incident, a boy, part of a group of about 110 people, drowned when he fell off a boat en route to the island of Farmakonisi.
 The rest of the people managed to get ashore.

-The EU has offered Turkey 3 billion euros ($3.4 billion) in aid and the prospect of easier travel visas and “re-energised” talks on joining the bloc if it helps stem the flow across its territory.
-(Reporting by Angeliki Koutantou; Editing by Mark Potter)
+The EU has offered Turkey 3 billion euros ($3.4 billion) in aid and the prospect of easier travel visas and “re-energized” talks on joining the bloc if it helps stem the flow across its territory.